Dynamic Content

 Build out the design of your email and substitute all text that needs to be rendered from your dynamic content.
 Once you replace the boilerplate liquid syntax with your CSV file and dynamic content properties, your liquid syntax should be like the examples below.
 Please note these examples refer to the CSV example shown above.

-Test and preview the emails before sending
+Test and preview

 Create a CSV of test users